 To use it, you have to connect your wired headphones to your smartphone or tablet with the app on it, up to four people can be connected to one stream, and users can even listen at different volumes.
 The free app is available on iOS and Android.

 DTS Play-Fi will play MP3, M4A, AAC, FLAC, WAV and AIFF files.
 They can be streamed up to a 16-bit/48kHz resolution limit without compression – anything bigger will be compressed by default.

-However, that can be changed using the service’s Critical Listening mode, which lets you stream 24bit/192kHz music across your wi-fi network.
+However, this can be changed using the service’s Critical Listening mode, which lets you stream 24bit/192kHz music across your wi-fi network.
 A word of warning though: since those files are generally pretty large (many of our hi-res music files are between 30MB and 70MB per track, compared to 3.5MB for the average MP3 file) and thus require greater bandwidth to stream, DTS advises using a wired connection for more reliable performance.

 Which products support DTS Play-Fi?

 Among the products supporting the multi-room service are soundbars, systems and speakers from – deep breath – Audiolab, Anthem, Arcam, Aerix, Definitive Technology, Integra, Klipsch, Polk, MartinLogan, McIntosh, Onkyo, Paradigm, Rotel, Phorus, Pioneer, Soundcast and Thiel.
 Aerix’s all-in-one system, the Duet, has it included too.

 How many products can I connect using DTS Play-Fi?